-The work I did with the various outreach teams taught me how I could actively share the gospel in cities and communities where there isn’t much light.
-The Church needs all of the same things in Ireland that it needs in America – community, encouragement, people willing to serve – and being able to be part of that in Ireland undoubtedly showed me how I can engage my home community in ways I’d never thought of before.
+The work I did with the various outreach teams taught me that The Church needs all of the same things in Ireland that it needs in America – community, encouragement, people willing to serve – and being able to be part of that in Ireland undoubtedly showed me how I can engage my home community in ways I’d never thought of before.

 Are you interested in becoming a Serge intern?
 Learn more >>> serge.org/internship